wprocise/week-6/README.md

 # Week 6

 This week's lab is meant to introduce you to some useful tools for gathering data.
-We will also touch on a few more in-depth Python techniques such as decorators.
+We will also cover a few more in-depth Python techniques such as classes and running scripts.

 In particular, we'll cover the following topics: